^

 • severe cerebral edema;

-• optical disk edema (papilloedema).
+• edema of the optic disc (papilloedema).

 • CSF analysis may include: